the7dorks/the7dorks.github.io/_posts/2021-11-26-cadding-the-new-drivetrain.md

 ---
 ##### DriveTrain-2.0.0

-Now that we had all the data about the best drivetrain for our team we decided we should design it in 3d software.
+Now that we had all the data about the best drivetrain for our robot we decided we should design it in 3d design software.

 ###### Design